From data silos to fit for purpose data collection and clear impact

 Low-code platforms come with their own drawbacks and limitations.
 We made sure that we kept the SHS team up to date on progress and any issues we came across.

-It will be rolled out to the complete team in early 2024.
+The system was rolled out to the complete team in early 2024.

 Helping SHS adapt to the system